PHARMACY (PHAR)

 Credits: 2

-PHAR 603 - PC:APPLIED CLINICAL SKILLS
+PHAR 603 - PHARMACEUTICAL CARE III

 This course is fifth in the series of six pharmaceutical care lab courses.
 Throughout this series, lecture, lab, and active learning formats are utilized.
 PC Lab V specifically addresses practical applications of topics covered in Integrated Sequence VIII and IX.
 These topics include psychiatric and neurologic conditions.
 Additionally, activities to reinforce knowledge of the top 150 drugs and nonprescription therapeutics are continued.
 PC Lab V also addresses concepts and skills related to sterile preparations.